hgranlund/jetsons/README.md

 - The numbers **_Infinity_** and **_NaN_**, as well as the value **_null_**, are all considered **_null_**.

 - All the other Object instances (including **_Map_**, **_Set_**, **_WeakMap_**, and **_WeakSet_**) will have only their enumerable properties serialized.

+#### The replacer parameter

+The **_replacer_** parameter can be either a function or an array.

+As a function, it takes two parameters: the key and the value being stringified.
+The object in which the key was found is provided as the replacer's this parameter.

+Initially, the **_replacer_** function is called with an empty string as key representing the object being stringified.
+It is then called for each property on the object or array being stringified.

+It should return the value that should be added to the JSON string, as follows:

+- If you return a **_Number_**, the string corresponding to that number is used as the value for the property when added to the JSON string.
+- If you return a **_String_**, that string is used as the property's value when adding it to the JSON string.
+- If you return a **_Boolean_**, "true" or "false" is used as the property's value, as appropriate, when adding it to the JSON string.
+- If you return **_null_**, null will be added to the JSON string.
+- If you return any other **_object_**, the object is recursively stringified into the JSON string, calling the replacer function on each property, unless the object is a function, in which case nothing is added to the JSON string.
+- If you return **_undefined_**, the property is not included (i.e., filtered out) in the output JSON string

+#### The space argument

+The space argument may be used to control spacing in the final string.

+- If it is a number, successive levels in the stringification will each be indented by this many space characters (up to 10).
+- If it is a string, successive levels will be indented by this string (or the first ten characters of it).

 ## Usage